 - Ongoing maintenance - pest control, lawn care, HVAC check-ups, etc…

-Nine: Find out what expenses are not included in your contract with your builder.
+9. Find out what expenses are not included in your home builder's contract.

 Read the contract you have with your home builder or ask them questions like: